ProgramatorPL/AI-Image-Generator/README.md

 ## Requirements
 - Windows 10 or Windows 11 (64-bit).
 32-bit systems are not supported.
-- NVIDIA GPU with CUDA support (CUDA 12.8 or newer).
+- NVIDIA GPU with CUDA support (CUDA 12.8 is used by default).
 Recommended: NVIDIA RTX 20-series or newer.
 - Python 3.12 (tested with 3.12.10) — https://www.python.org/downloads/release/python-31210/
 - Git for Windows — https://git-scm.com/downloads/win